 In autostandby mode, portions of the AD7328 are powered down, but the on-chip reference remains powered up.
 The reference bit in the control register should be 1 to ensure that the on-chip reference is enabled.
-This mode is similar to autoshutdown but allows the AD7328 to power up much faster.
-This allows faster throughput rates to be achieved.
+This mode is similar to autoshutdown but allows the AD7328 to power up much faster, which allows faster throughput rates.

-As is the case with the autoshutdown mode, the AD7328 enters standby on the 15th SCLK rising edge once the control register is updated (see Figure 50).
+As is the case with autoshutdown mode, the AD7328 enters standby on the 15^{th} SCLK rising edge once the control register is updated (see Figure 50).
 The part retains information in the registers during standby.
-The AD7328 remains in standby until it receives a $\overline{CS}$ rising edge.
-The ADC begins to power-up on the $\overline{CS}$ rising edge.
-On the $\overline{CS}$ rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.
+The AD7328 remains in standby until it receives a $\overline{\text{CS}}$ rising edge.
+The ADC begins to power up on the $\overline{\text{CS}}$ rising edge.
+On the $\overline{\text{CS}}$ rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.

-Wake-up time from standby is 700 ns.
-The user should ensure that 700 ns have elapsed before bringing $\overline{\text{CS}}$ low to attempt a valid conversion.
+The power-up time from standby is 700 ns.
+The user should ensure that 700 ns have elapsed before bringing \overline{CS} low to attempt a valid conversion.
 Once this valid conversion is complete, the AD7328 again returns to standby on the 15th SCLK rising edge.
-The $\overline{\text{CS}}$ signal must remain low to keep the part in standby mode.
+The \overline{CS} signal must remain low to keep the part in standby mode.

 Figure 50 shows the part entering autoshutdown mode.
 The sequence of events is the same when entering autostandby mode.
-In Figure 50, the power management bits are configured for auto-shutdown.
+In Figure 50, the power management bits are configured for autoshutdown.
 For autostandby mode, the power management bits, PM1 and PM0, should be set to 0 and 1, respectively.